KY Attorneys Committed to Helping Families Navigate Child Support Disputes

 In addition to gross income, parents will also need to note if either pays spousal support to a previous spouse, pays child support under any preexisting child support order, or makes payments in support of additional children who may not be covered by a prior support order.
 These items are the deductions that will result in the parents' final adjusted gross income, which will be the basis for a standard amount of child support per child.

-- a child's extraordinary medical or dental needs;
+- The child's extraordinary medical or dental needs

-- a child's extraordinary educational, job training, or special needs;
+- The child's extraordinary educational, job training, or special needs

-- combined monthly adjusted parental gross income in excess of the Kentucky child support guidelines (above);
+- Combined monthly adjusted parental gross income in excess of the Kentucky child support guidelines

-- the parents' agreement to child support different from the guideline amount, but only if the child does not receive public assistance; and
+- The parents' agreement to child support different from the guideline amount, but only if the child does not receive public assistance

 “I highly recommend him.
 You want Frank on your side.”- Jim Y.